Why You Should Not Leave a Church Service Before the Benediction

 - The grace of the Lord Jesus Christ

-The third part is the blessing of the fellowship of the Holy Spirit that unites all believers into one body, known as the church.
+The third part is the blessing of the fellowship of the Holy Ghost that unites all believers into one body, known as the church.

-According to the three-part benediction, anyone who has the fellowship of the Holy Spirit also has the grace of Christ first and the love of God second.
+According to the three-part benediction, anyone who has the fellowship of the Holy Spirit also has the grace of Christ and the love of God.

 The first part of Dr. Robert H. Schuller's famous benediction is based on Aaron's benediction found in Numbers 6:24-26.
 Then he continues in his own way by adding all dimensions of how peace can be in a person's life, such as going out and coming in, lying down and raising up, in labor and in leisure, in laughter and in tears.